How a Federal Debt Default Would Impact Military Members

 • Active Service Pay: It’s a real possibility that active military personnel would see their paychecks delayed until a debt ceiling agreement is reached, according to Austin.

-• Military Pensions: A debt default would risk benefits for 2.4 million military members and retirees and 400,000 survivors of fallen service members, According to the Secretary of Defense.
-However, the Treasury Department did just make an annual “large” payment to the Military Retirement Trust Fund, according to the Bipartisan Policy Center (BPC).
+• Military Pensions: A debt default would risk benefits for 2.4 million military members and retirees and 400,000 survivors of fallen service members, according to the Secretary of Defense.

 • Defense Contractors: The vast network of military contractors that support the military with services, technology and equipment could have payments delayed, Austin said.
 The ripple impact of such a delay could increase the U.S. unemployment rate and jeopardize business viability.